fmaussion/fmaussion.github.io/_posts/2024-08-25-diss_checklist.md

     <figcaption><small><i>Image by Dall-E on a prompt by me.</i></small></figcaption>
 </figure>

 You have one week left before submitting your dissertation!

-Amidst the latent stress (hopefully not panic!), the last-minute readings, and changes to your code and results, it's easy to overlook a few fundamentals of dissertation writing.
+Amidst the latent stress (hopefully not panic!), the last-minute readings and changes to your code and results, it's easy to overlook a few fundamentals of dissertation writing.
 However, these fundamentals are crucial for the reader and, likely more important to you, the grading of your work.

-Here is a checklist of relatively "low hanging fruits" — simple mistakes to avoid that could disproportionately affect your grade.
+**Here is a checklist of relatively "low hanging fruits"** — simple mistakes to avoid that could disproportionately affect your grade.
 These simple checks are much more important than, say, not being able to compute a very complex metric you want to add to the final figure of your paper.

-These checks will ensure that the fundamentals of your dissertation are solid.
-This guide is intended for my postgraduate students at Bristol writing their final dissertations, but it should apply to most other student papers as well.
+This guide is intended for my postgraduate students at Bristol writing their final dissertations, but it could be useful to others as well.

-## Last Minute Checklist: Must Have
+## Last-minute checklist: the "must haves"

 The checks below are non-negotiable.
 Failing to abide by these simple checks will most likely prevent you from getting an outstanding mark.
 They are very easy to avoid: just go through the list!

-- **Stay Healthy**
+- **Stay healthy**
   - Take regular breaks and long, deep breaths — a 5-minute break every 30 minutes makes you much more productive and settled.
   - Work in groups — it helps to stay motivated!
   - Back-up your work regularly.
 A loss of data could be devastating.
   - Check the submission guidelines to avoid last-minute surprises.

-- **Check the Thesis Overall Formatting**
+- **Check the overall formatting**
   - Title, name, study program, and formalities required by the university guidelines.
   - Section numbering ("Introduction" starts at "1", the abstract is not numbered).
   - Research questions (and hypotheses if relevant) are highlighted and easy to find (either bold or, more commonly, listed in their own subsection).